 - Stylistic Suck: He has actual musical talent.
-Yes, really, he can make traditional music if he so desires; it only happens that he makes mind-fucking Harsh Noise because that's what he enjoys the most.
+Yes, really, he can make traditional music if he so desires; it only happens that he makes mind-fucking Harsh Noise because that's what he is most known for.

 - Up to Eleven: Merzbow's music is simply Harsh Noise plus this.